 It is also extremely important for Rh-negative women to receive this injection after any miscarriage or abortion in order to avoid future pregnancy complications.

 In a way, RhoGAM can be said to work almost like a vaccination.
 A vaccination introduces the body to a dosage of a virus that is too small to cause serious illness, which enables the body to learn to fight the virus effectively, thereby preventing serious illness in the future.

 A RhoGAM shot contains antibodies to Rh-positive blood, but not enough of them to cause harm to the fetal bloodstream.

 The mother’s body detects these antibodies, and reacts as though the immune system had already taken action against the “foreign” Rh-positive red blood cells.
 Because the mother’s immune system never reacts to the fetal blood, she never becomes “sensitized” to it.

 Side Effects of RhoGAM

 RhoGAM is known to cause side effects in some women.
-Call your health care provider immediately if you begin experiencing:
+Call your healthcare provider immediately if you begin experiencing any of the following:

 - Difficulty breathing